alirezarezaeikalat/google-IT-certificate/bits and Bytes of networking/readMe.txt

       b.
 ACK (acknowledgment): A value of one in this field shows that the acknowledgment field should be examined.

       c.
-PSH (push): This means, that the transmitting device wants the receiving device to push currently- buffered data to the application on the receiving end as soon as possible.
+PSH (push): This means, that the transmitting device wants the receiving device to push currently --buffered data-- to the application on the receiving end as soon as possible.
 A buffer is a computing technique, where a certain amount of data is held somewhere, before being sent somewhere else.
 This has lots of practical applications.
 In terms of TCP, it's used to send large chunks of data more efficiently.
 By keeping some amount of data in a buffer, TCP can deliver more meaningful